Kruimel/portfolio-DLDEPL01_2025/2-hypertuning-mlflow/report.md

 - the use of padding
 - different methods op pooling; max pooling, mean pooling or down sampling

 I think larger images need a bigger kernel size and higher number of kernels to capture its complexity.
-I also expect not using padding has more influence on training a model for smaller images than it is for larger images because you lose a larger proportion of the data.
+I also expect not using padding has more influence on training a model for smaller images than it is for larger images because you lose a larger fraction of the data.
 Finally, I suspect that the pooling method should not make a different as they all make a summary of the features.

 When having found well working settings, I want to experiment if using batch normalizations and/or using dropout layers can improve the accuracy of the models.